 “I know the perfect place.”

-I took her to Strikes, where I knew she’d have to change her hideous footwear.
+I took her to Strikes, the bowling nightclub, where I knew she’d have to change her hideous footwear.

-Two games of ultra-violet bowling later and we’d finished all our smuggled in wine and were onto the cocktails.
-By the end of the night, rather surprisingly, we found ourselves slow-dancing down one of the lanes to an old Celine Dion song.
+Two games of ultra-violet bowling later and we’d finished all our smuggled in wine and were onto expensive vodka.
+Somehow we ended up slow-dancing down one of the lanes to an old Celine Dion song.

 “I’m sorry I slagged off your shoes,” I whispered in her ear.
 “I thought you already knew how shit they were.”